srishty1101/not-a-netflix-basic/README.md

 A web application with similar UI as Netflix.

 ## Project Description
 In the project, I have created a web application using `ReactJs` and used npm to install all the dependency.
-It provides processed IMDB movies data based on rating and other filters, YouTube trailer feature with service API calls.
+- It provides processed IMDB movies data based on rating and other filters, YouTube trailer feature with service API calls.
-I have get to learn about NodeJS, ReactJS, JavaScript, REST API etc. while working on this project.
+- I have get to learn about NodeJS, ReactJS, JavaScript, REST API etc. while working on this project.
+- Also, has Picture-In-Picture enabled.

 ## Proof of Concept
 - Hosted URL - https://not-a-netflix.web.app/